 Serial No. (of notice)

-COASTAL ZONE PRO TECTION NOTICE TO PA Y FIXED PENALTY 7
+COASTAL ZONE PROTECTION NOTICE TO PAY FIXED PENALTY

-J PART I
+Part I

 Name (in block capitals)

 Address (in block capitals)

-Permit No.
+Permit No.(in block capitals)

-On theday of 20you did contravene section 37of the 2025- d Coastal and Mai rine Management Act t, 2025 (Act

-(set out contravention) ) in that you

-(Name of person) is required to pay Magistrate's Court by the y to the Cl lerk of District
+(Insert Name of person )

-Details or particulars of contrav ention:
+Details or particulars of infringement:

 (1)

 (2)

 (3)

-Name of Direct or
+Name of Director

-Signatu ıre

-Da ate
+Signature

+Date

-F PART II
+Part II

-; Serial No. (of notice) ()
+Serial No. (of notice) ()

-To (insert name and address of Dir ector of C oastal Managemer nt Unit)
+To (insert name and address of Director of Coastal Management Unit)

-I (Name of Person) hereby confirm that I have paid the sum of $\$$ as payment of the fixed penalty for the contravention in Part I of this notice.
-I further exhibit as proof of payment the attached receipt, which was issued to me at the time of the payment.
+$I (\text{Name of Person} ) \text{hereby confirm that I have paid the sum of \$} \qquad \text{as payment of the fixed penalty for the infringement in Part I of this notice.
+I further exhibit as proof of payment the attached receipt, which was issued to me at the time of the payment.}$

 Name

 Address (in block capitals)

 Signature

 Date

 Part III

 Serial No. (of notice) ()

-To: (insert name and address of Director of Coastal Zone Management Unit)
+To: (insert name and address of Director of Coastal Management Unit)

-I (Name of Person) hereby give notice of my objection to the allegation of any contravention, as stated in PART I of this notice.
+I (Name of Person ) hereby give notice of my objection to the allegation of my infringement, as state in PART I of this notice.
 Accordingly I have not paid the required sum.
+I am taking this matter to the magistrate's court.
+I further exhibit as proof hereof the attached documentation file with the magistrate's court.

 Name

 Address (in block capitals)

 Signature

-Date
+D.